jmfurlott/opengl-network-model/README.md

 - iOS	    ------> iOS app

+iOS 1/23/2013 - (stepping into experimental)
+	-hexagonal cylinder logic implemented but dormant still
+	-TODO: another method that constructs the array of the triangles
+	-TODO: have the app use those new coordinates -((((not sure if hexagons will come out as hexagons))))

 iOS 1/22/2013 -
 	-HUGE performance increase
 	-true implementation of shaders alongside with VBO (no memory leaks?)